jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 # This option allows players to abort a vote and then punish the voting player.
 BAN_EMOJI=ban:691431549048193074

+# emoji shown when someone has been banned, by clicking it the player is unbanned.
+UNBAN_EMOJI=sendhelp:529812377441402881

 # It is possible to insert your own command with the {ID} placeholder, which is replaced with the
 # voting player's ID.
 # default: ban {ID} 5 violation of rules